 - 1. Select a processing method from the menu for synchronizing an object set. - 2.
 Click to specify another processing method for this object set.
 Select a processing method from the menu. - 3.
-Create the condition defining the execution point the processing method.
+Create the conditions required for running the processing method.
 Click has next to the method.